 Despite drastic technology-driven changes in the business environment over the last few decades, these figures have not changed over time.
 On the flip side, though, the same can be said about the various strategies small businesses can adopt to avoid a grim fate.

-As disruptors thrive, revenue models may be undergoing an innovation evolution, but, for the most part, business growth strategies remain mostly static.
-There are two main pathways that your company can follow in this regard: integrative growth and intensive growth.
+As disruptors thrive, revenue models may be undergoing an innovation evolution, but, for the most part, conventional growth strategies remain static.
+As a result, there are two main pathways that your company can follow in this regard: integrative growth and intensive growth.

 Integrative growth involves inorganic expansion through acquisitions; think buying out your competition, partner firms, suppliers, distributors, or other entities in entirely new segments.

 Depending on your acquisition target, this method can be divided into three different approaches:

 - Horizontal – Buying out your direct competition (or similar sized businesses in your segment)